Veterans Day Essay Contest

 Sponsored by Haley Buick GMC Midlothian

-Winners invited to read their submission at the Commonwealth of Virginia’s Veterans Day Ceremony.
+Winners read their winning essays at the Commonwealth of Virginia’s Veterans Day Ceremony November 11, 2017.

 “It’s a funny thing about coming home.
 Looks the same, smells the same, feels the same.
 You realize what has changed is you.” – F. Scott Fitzgerald

 their parents and Governor McAuliffe.